 Hi, I’m Emily!
 I grew up in the Washington, DC area and I've been living in New Orleans since 2012.
-I have a Bachelor's degree in conflict analysis and resolution from George Mason University in Fairfax, Virginia, where I learned about things like interpersonal communication skills, social identity, and restorative processes like mediation.
+I have a Bachelor's degree in conflict analysis and resolution from George Mason University in Fairfax, Virginia, where I learned about things like interpersonal communication skills, social identity, systemic oppression, and restorative processes like mediation.
 I earned my Master's of Education in clinical mental health counseling at the University of New Orleans, and gained experience working with adults in an addiction treatment program as well as with children and families in the juvenile justice system.
 As a Provisionally Licensed Professional Counselor (PLPC), I work under the supervision of Josienne Goodrow, LPC-S.

 I work with people who are struggling with challenges like anxiety, relationship difficulties, and life transitions.
-My current areas of study include mindfulness, trauma healing, spirituality, LGBTQ+ issues, and the mind-body connection.
+My current areas of study include mindfulness, trauma healing, spirituality, antiracism, LGBTQ+ issues, and the mind-body connection.
 I am trained in the use of meditation in counseling, and am currently working towards certification in teaching yoga.